Top 15 Real-World Websites Using Vue.js in 2025

 In this sense, Vue.js gives developers the ability to start small and grow big when and where they want to.
 But before diving into what this means, perhaps it’s best to understand some of the basic infrastructure of Vue.js.

 Vue.js uses a model-view-viewmodel (MVVM) architecture.
-This architectural pattern separates concerns between the view which represents the UI and the model which represents the business logic of the Vue.js application.
+This architectural pattern separates concerns between the view, which represents the UI, and the model, which represents the business logic of the Vue.js application.

-The viewmodel itself is a value converter.
-Some of the viewmodel’s tasks include taking input from the view and sending it to the model or retrieving data from the model to maintain a functional and accurate view.
+The view model itself is a value converter.
+Some of the view model’s tasks include taking input from the view and sending it to the model or retrieving data from the model to maintain a functional and accurate view.

-Because Vue.js is incrementally adoptable, its core library centers only the view layer.
+Because Vue.js is incrementally adoptable, its core library centers only on the view layer.
 In this way, developers start with the most fundamental element of a user interface.

 From there, they can choose to build up using third-party and official Vue.js-supported libraries.

-Via directives, Vue.js objects can bind to HTML elements and manipulate the document object model (DOM).
+Via directives, Vue.js objects can bind to HTML elements and manipulate the Document Object Model (DOM).
 The DOM is an application programming interface (API) that controls how developers access and manipulate HTML and XML documents.

 Vue.js directives offer developers a unique way to instruct the behavior of an application and optimize overall functionality.